 What Is Psoriasis?

 Psoriasis is a long-standing autoimmune disease, a skin disease where the body attacks its very own immune cells which are characterized by patches of abnormal skin anywhere on the body.
-These skin patches range from small, medium to large-sized patches which are typically red, itchy, and scaly.
+These skin patches range from small, and medium to large-sized patches which are typically red, itchy, and scaly.

 Incidence: Approximately 1% to 2 % of the general population suffers from psoriasis.
 Males and females are equally affected by it.
-The disease can get triggered at any age, but it is commonly noticed affecting the middle-aged population.
+The disease can get triggered at any age, but it is commonly noticed as affecting the middle-aged population.

 Psoriasis predominantly affects the skin, but other body parts, such as the nails, scalp, joints, and private parts, may also get affected.
 Psoriasis usually gets worse in the winter season; hence laymen often call it a winter disease.